-Arbitration Course will be held October 28 to November 1, 2024.
+Arbitration Course will be held October 20 to 24, 2025.
 The course outline below is from an earlier course and is for example purposes only.
-The 2024 course will be adding content about how arbitration varies from Province to Province in Canada with a look at other provinces’ arbitration acts.
+The 2025 course is open to students from across Canada and internationally and has added content about how arbitration varies between Provinces in Canada with a look at other provinces’ arbitration acts and international arbitration.

 COMPREHENSIVE ARBITRATION TRAINING COURSE